osmond/plant-tracker/README.md

    Then open `http://localhost:8000/index.html` in your browser.

+   **Note:** Opening `index.html` directly as a file won't work because the JavaScript needs the PHP API endpoints.
+Always access the app through the local server above.

 ## Running Tests

 PHPUnit tests are provided for the API endpoints.
 Run them from the project root: